-Dealing with anonymity head on, constructively and demonstrating the vulnerability required to build intimacy, Jessica and her leadership team was able to build psychological safety and a high-trust work environment by extension.
+Dealing with anonymity head-on, constructively, and demonstrating the vulnerability required to build intimacy, Jessica and her leadership team were able to build psychological safety and a high-trust work environment by extension.

 This, done consistently over time, will bridge the gap between employees and the leaders, or between participants and the meeting facilitators.
 Here we see the meeting and organizational culture starting to evolve.